ResearchIT/pronto-user-docs/docs/python.md

 # Python Virtual Environments

-Python has a built-in virtual environment, which contains a particular version of python with additional packages/modules that can be activated/deactivated at will.
+Python has built-in virtual environments, which contains a particular version of python with additional packages/modules that can be activated/deactivated at will.
 This guide will cover the basics on how to create an environment and install packages on it.

 Create a New Virtual Environment
 --------------------------------